 - Meanwhile, prepare the sauce: Combine the vinegar, mustard, oil, chives, dill, and capers in a small bowl.
 Season to taste with salt and pepper.

-- Serve the salmon patties drizzled with sauce.
+- Serve the salmon patties with a squeeze of fresh lemon juice and drizzle with sauce.